Subject Leader : Tom Prescott

 Children take books from the large selection available in the library and classroom to read at home.
 There is an expectation that children read at home daily.
 Reading journals are provided for parents to communicate their observations on their child’s reading progress with the class teacher.

 In Key Stage 2, books going home reflect each child’s ability based on our rigorous assessment of every child.
 On completing a book, children take a quiz on Accelerated Reader at school, demonstrating their understanding by answering comprehension questions.
-In addition, Holy Trinity now offers the fantastic online resource MyON, with a library of over a thousand books, which can be read at home, at the touch of a button.

 The teaching of reading, including the systematic teaching of synthetic phonics, begins from the minute our children arrive in Reception.